Global Payroll — 7 min

 How does it present at work?
 People with dyspraxia may appear uncoordinated, or they may have trouble with tasks like writing or typing.
 Dyspraxic people may not drive cars, which can cause issues in areas where people are expected to commute via car to work or operate machinery on the job.

 What is it?
-Tourette’s Syndrome is a condition that causes tics, sudden involuntary movements or sounds that people do repeatedly.
+Tourette’s Syndrome is a condition that causes tics, sudden involuntary movements, or sounds that people do repeatedly.
 This might include eye twitches, winks, or grunts.
 Someone with Tourette’s cannot stop their body from doing these things.
 Tourette’s can also co-occur with ASD, ADHD, anxiety, depression, and obsessive-compulsive disorder (OCD).

 How does it present at work?
-People with Tourette’s may have either noticeable or subtle tics, but those tics may happen more some days than others.
+People with Tourette’s may have either noticeable or subtle tics, but those tics may happen more on some days than others.
 Tics may worsen during times of stress or during exciting times.
 They may seem to disappear during times of concentration on an engaging task.

 As we have mentioned, this is by no means a comprehensive list.
 Many types of neurodivergence coincide with one another, and some forms of neurodivergence are more common than others.